Tips on how to install vinyl flooring on plywood in an RV, or in any room of your home using LifeProof Flooring.

 Choosing a color was tough one though, but I eventually settled on a warm oak color.
 I wanted to warm up the white ceiling and walls but I didn’t want anything that was too busy in our 112 square foot space.

 Actually, we only covered about 70 square feet, choosing to paint the wood floor under the king size bed.
 It’s just a storage area anyway, and would get beat up with tools and camping equipment.
 Spending money on new flooring for that area didn’t make sense.

 A little disclaimer here.
 Well, maybe a big disclaimer.

 We found out, after we installed our flooring, that the manufacturer does not recommend it for an RV.
 The reason is because of temperature fluctuations (particularly cold temps) and the expansion and contraction of the planks.
 It’s one of those cases of not reading the directions thoroughly before you install.
 OOPs!

 We talked to a salesman at the home improvement store who sold the flooring and he never mentioned a problem putting it in an RV so we figured we were good.
 Still, it was our mistake not to read the instructions thoroughly.
 We think that we’ll be ok because it’s such a small area that we covered, but you never know.
 I’ll keep you posted.

 Ok, we found our flooring now let’s get the skinny on installing it.

-Tools needed to lay vinyl plank flooring on plywood:
+Tools needed to install vinyl plank flooring on plywood: